AdamDoingTech/AniWall_Ver3/Readme.md

 -- Hello, this is Adam from Atom Lab X 👨🏾‍💻

+App Objective:<br>
+    * Download Anime wallpapers and images, with NO ADS or data collected.<br>

 Project Overview:<br>
     * 3rd version of the Anime Wallpaper App (Built Using SwiftUI From Scratch).<br>
     * For a video Showcase for the project <a href="https://atomlabx.github.io/Images/AniWall.mp4">click here</a>.<br>